This morning we heard from an irate reader, Latonia. Here’s what she said:

-We found a series of unusual videos on TikTok today by a couple of young women who discovered firsthand what happens for not following Hawaii COVID protocol.
-In the end, they did make it to Hawaii and are quarantine-free.
+You’ll recall we mentioned a series of unusual videos on TikTok by a couple of young women who also discovered firsthand what happens for not following Hawaii COVID protocol.
+In the end, they did make it to Hawaii and were quarantine-free.
 But that didn’t happen without tremendous difficulty and additional expense.
 Below is what transpired, followed by their videos (caution: swearing).

-Now, back to the young women in the lead story.
-They had planned a vacation in Honolulu and on Maui.
-But, unfortunately, what happened didn’t go exactly as planned.
+The women in the TikTok story planned a vacation in Honolulu and on Maui.
+But, unfortunately, what happened didn’t go exactly as they had envisioned.

 1. The two took a test from a non-Hawaii trusted partner where they live in Raleigh, North Carolina.